About Zero Waste

 Do you have any educational background on Zero Waste?

 As the demand for Zero Waste services have started to increase only in the last few years, only very few trainings and certifications are available as of today.
-However, I have been certified Zero Waste Associate of Zero Waste Canada and am also currently enrolled in the TRUE advisor certificate programme from the Green Business Certification Inc., which will allow me to assist businesses and organisations wanting to undergo the TRUE certification.
+However, I have been certified Zero Waste Associate of Zero Waste Canada and am also a certified TRUE advisor by the Green Business Certification Inc., which allows me to assist businesses and organisations wanting to undergo the TRUE certification.

 Will you be able to provide references of local suppliers for eco-products and recyclers?